josemotta/IoT.Hass.Farm/README.md

 The Raspberry Pi Zero-W is a cheap and powerful choice to measure the water level and other environmental data from water tanks.
 The source code from an available Python 2 library should be upgraded to Python 3 in order to create a new "Time of Flight" platform for Home Assistant.

 The Raspberry Pi 3B was used at the supervisor node since further processing is expected in the near future.
-For this project, in order to make comparisons with tank data, the supervisor also has sensors to collect the room temperature, humidity, and luminance.
+For this project, in order to make comparisons with tank data, the supervisor also has sensors to collect the ambient temperature, humidity, and luminance.

 ## Conclusions